0%

 Although the human element is irreplaceable in data interpretation, various tools can facilitate the process.

-Software like Google Analytics and Adobe Analytics provide advanced data analysis and visualization features.
+Software like Google Analytics and Adobe Analytics provide advanced data analysis and visualisation features.

 These tools offer a range of functionalities, from setting up custom tracking to creating detailed dashboards for in-depth analysis.